SoN Faculty Orientation

 Academic Advising Role

-Faculty are assigned academic advising responsibilities on the basis of their percentage appointment and qualifications for undergraduate vs. graduate advising.
+Faculty are assigned academic advising responsibilities on the basis of their percentage appointment and qualifications.
 All students are assigned a nursing faculty advisor during their first semester in the School of Nursing.
 The faculty advisor provides academic and professional guidance, in keeping with PLU and SoN policies.

 Effective academic advising requires up-to-date knowledge of SoN program plans, PLU and SoN academic requirements, and PLU and student policies.
-While only two meetings with advisors are required, students are encouraged to meet with their advisor at least once each semester to check their progress and discuss any issues or concerns.
+Students are encouraged to connect with their advisor at least once each semester to check their progress and discuss any issues or concerns.

 Change of Advisor: The School of Nursing reserves the right to reassign students to a new faculty advisor when the need arises.
 Such changes most often occur when faculty leave the department, when new faculty are hired, and/or when a faculty member’s availability and/or status changes.

 Students are also allowed to request a change of advisor.
-A change of advisor form is available from the Associate Director of Advising, Admissions, & Student Support.
-Changes of advisor is approved by the Associate Director of Advising, Admissions, & Student Support, who may decline the request if, in her/his discretion, the change would not benefit the student.
+A change of advisor form is available from the School of Nursing Office.
+Changes of advisor is approved by the Associate Director of Advising, Admissions, & Student Support, who may decline the request if, in their discretion, the change would not benefit the student.
 A student wishing to work with a specific advisor is requested to contact the faculty member first to see if he or she is accepting additional advisees.

 Congruent with the Pacific Lutheran University Faculty Handbook, the School of Nursing has adopted a framework for scholarship as promulgated by Boyer (1990).
 The Boyer framework articulates four forms of scholarship: Scholarship of Discovery, Scholarship of Integration, Scholarship of Application, and Scholarship of Teaching.